vishitshah/rtslideshow/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-== Description ==

 A simple plugin to add a slideshow of images on the frontend using the [myslideshow] shortcode.
-Admin can upload and reorder images from the settings page.

 == Installation ==